Q. “My air conditioner doesn’t seem as cold as it used to be”

 A typical system functions as follows: air is drawn from the room through a return grill and passes through an air filter and into a furnace (or air handler).Inside the air handler is the circulating blower and a heat exchange coil commonly called the evaporator.
 The evaporator is cold and thus removes heat from air that blows across it.
 In addition to removing heat, water also deposits on the evaporator surfaces.
 The cooled air returns to the room via outlet grills.
 The moisture falls into a drain pan under the evaporator and drains through a pipe out of the system.

 2. How does the air conditioning system inside a home become a source of microbial contamination?

 The air drawn into a system contains dust, much of which is biological spores and other organic particles.
 Even the best filters capture only part of this material.
 Much of the rest falls out of the air stream onto the heat transfer surfaces.
-It combines with the water and the spores germinate and grow rapidly (or amplify).
+It combines with the water and the spores germinate and grow rapidly into a Bio Toxic build up.

 3. Does microbial contamination in my air conditioning system impact the quality of the air in my home?

 Yes.
 “Contaminated air conditioning systems can become breeding grounds for mould, mildew and other sources of biological contaminants and can then distribute these contaminants throughout the home.”
 System components can act as direct or indirect sources of particles and/or volatile organic chemicals (VOC’s).
 Of greatest concern is biological growth and bio-aerosol generation, most of which are potential allergens.
 Airborne allergens in the home constitute one of the hardest types of allergens to avoid.
 Unfortunately, heating and air conditioning systems are excellent harbours for moulds, and this system is an efficient distribution system.